Social psychology: Replication crisis

 Many social psychological research findings have proven difficult to replicate, leading some to argue that social psychology is undergoing a replication crisis.
-A 2014 special edition of Social Psychology focused on replication studies, finding that a number of previously held social psychological beliefs were difficult to replicate.
-Likewise, a 2012 special edition of Perspectives on Psychological Science focused on issues ranging from publication bias to null-aversion which have contributed to the replication crisis.
+A 2014 special edition of Social Psychology focused on replication studies, finding that many previously held social psychological beliefs were difficult to replicate.
+Likewise, a 2012 special edition of Perspectives on Psychological Science focused on issues ranging from publication bias to null-aversion, which have contributed to the replication crisis.

 Some factors have been identified in social psychological research as contributing to the crisis.
 For one, questionable research practices have been identified as common.
 Such practices, while not necessarily intentionally fraudulent, often involve converting undesired statistical outcomes into desired outcomes via the manipulation of statistical analyses, sample sizes, or data management systems, typically to convert non-significant findings into significant ones.
 Some studies have suggested that at least mild versions of these practices are prevalent.

 Some social psychologists have also published fraudulent research that has entered into mainstream academia, most notably the admitted data fabrication by Diederik Stapel as well as allegations against others.
 Fraudulent research is not the main contributor to the replication crisis.
-Many researchers attribute the failure to replicate as a result of the difficulty of being able to recreate the exact same conditions of a study conducted many years before, as the environment and people have changed.
+Many researchers attribute the failure to replicate as a result of the difficulty of being able to recreate the same conditions of a study conducted many years before, as the environment and people have changed.

-Even before the current replication crisis, several effects in social psychology have also been found to be difficult to replicate.
+Even before the current replication crisis, several effects in social psychology have also proven difficult to replicate.
 For example, the scientific journal Judgment and Decision Making has published several studies over the years that fail to provide support for the unconscious thought theory.

 Replication failures are not unique to social psychology and are found in many fields of science.
 One of the consequences of the current crisis is that some areas of social psychology once considered solid, such as social priming, have come under increased scrutiny due to failure to replicate findings.